Ventority/LPrefixor/README.md

 The Plugin is based on LuckPerms capabillity to add custom prefixes.
 It basically just changes the ChatColor the prefix gets assigned.
 To do that,  the command `/prefix` is added which allows you to change the color of the prefix a player has.
 More on the usage down below.
-Permissions for each color are created when a new color is added and can be given or taken by admins <italic>(This functionality is currently not working, the fix should be fairly easytho.
-I will push an updated version soon)</italic>
+Permissions for each color are created when a new color is added and can be given or taken by admins <italic>(This functionality is currently not working, the fix should be fairly easy tho.
+I will push an updated version soon). </italic> Keep in mind that Vanilla Minecfaft doesn't show prefixes at all so you will need tomething like TAB thst displays them in the Tab list and the chat.
+LPrefixor also doesn't sort the groups so you will have to do that within LuckPerm yourself if you want an Admin at the top and a player at the bottom.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>